 Coordinator, ACC Bioscience Incubator

 Yvette Crawford-Lee is the Administrative Assistant where she provides support to the Director, Coordinator, and member companies.
 She has over 10 years of experience in organizing, managing, coordinating and handling special projects.
 Her well-rounded skill set, attention to detail, and first-rate communication skills have aided in her ability to maintain good working relationships internally and externally.
 Outside ABI, she is a board member of the Austin Area Heritage Council and plans the Annual MLK Oratory Competition.
-Yvette is a graduate of Texas Tech University with a BA in telecommunications.
+Yvette is a proud graduate of Texas Tech University where she received her BA in Telecommunications.

 Gregory P. Pogue, Ph.D.

 Interim Executive Director, Senior Research Scientist, IC2 Institute